tbaillis/oDnD/README.md

 # oDnD - Digital D&D 3.5e Experience

 A comprehensive browser-based implementation of D&D 3.5e SRD featuring tactical combat, character creation, and AI-powered dungeon mastering.
-Built with modern web technologies for an immersive tabletop gaming experience.
+Built with modern web technolo### Attacks

-## Features
+- Click Attack Mode, then click the enemy to attack.
+Attacking consumes your Standard action.
+- **Reach Distance Enforcement**: Melee attacks are now limited by weapon reach:
+  - Standard weapons: 1 square (5 feet) adjacent only
+  - Reach weapons: 2 squares (10 feet) - can attack at distance but not adjacent
+  - Ranged attacks have unlimited range (with line of sight requirements)
+- Touch toggle: resolves attacks against Touch AC (ignores armor, shield, and natural; keeps deflection and misc).
+- Flat‑Footed toggle: removes dodge from AC and disables making Attacks of Opportunity (for demo/testing).

+### Cover & Concealment
+- The engine applies cover (+4 or +8) if obstacles lie between attacker and target, and concealment (20%/50%) from terrain flags where applicable.

+### Attacks of Opportunity (AoO)
+- Moving out of a threatened square provokes.
+- Making a ranged attack while in a threatened square provokes before the attack resolves.
+- In this demo, each defender can make one AoO per round.
+- If Flat‑Footed is toggled on, creatures cannot make AoOs.mmersive tabletop gaming experience.

+## F- Dev server default: http://localhost:5176/
+- Movement costs use the 5–10–5 diagonal rule.
+- Difficult terrain doubles the entering step cost.
+- Save data is stored in the browser's localStorage under `srd-grid-save`.re- If the page doesn't load after `npm run dev`, ensure Node 18+ is installed and no other process is bound to port 5176.
+- If TypeScript errors occur, run `npm install` to ensure dependencies are present.
+- Clearing the browser's localStorage will remove saved scenarios.
 ### Core Game Systems
 - **D&D 3.5e SRD Implementation**: Complete ruleset including combat, movement, and character mechanics
 - **Tactical Combat Grid**: Interactive 2D battlefield with PixiJS-powered graphics